tinyzqh/circuit-sat/README.md

 ### GNN design
 The functionals and information propagation mechanism of GNN.
 The implementation details are listed as follows.
 * Inverter and Un-Inverter edges shouldn't share the weights (GRU cells).
 Or should we add an edge vector to embed such information?
-For now, I used one-hot vectors.
+For now, I used one-hot vectors to encode edge information.
 * Assume the present ordering of vertices is the topological ordering.
 Need to check later.
 * Bi-direction is used, following the convention of *NeuronSAT* and *Learning to Solve SAT*.
+* Should we add MLPs before GRU layer, just like what they do in *NeuronSAT*.

 ### Training configuration
-* Haven't considered the multiple-round information propagations.
+* ~~Haven't considered the multiple-round information propagations.
 Such implementation is not used in DVAE.
-I should turn to NeuronSAT for reference then.
+I should turn to NeuronSAT for reference then.~~
-*
+* The network is not optimized for the objective.
+I should check the NN functionality as soon as possible.

 ### Problem